emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ### Create Kafka Topics

 Relevant Kafka topics should be created before creating the data bridge in EMQX.
-Use the commands below to create two topics in Kafka:  `testtopic-in` and `testtopic-out`.
+Use the commands below to create two topics in Kafka:  `testtopic-in` (for the producer role) and `testtopic-out` (for the consumer role).

 ```bash
 bin/kafka-topics.sh --create --topic testtopic-in --bootstrap-server localhost:9092